The Future is Mobile: App Statistics You Need to Know in 2020 [Infographic]

 Millennials and Gen Z represent this mobile takeover by embracing the technology to the fullest.
 They use mobile devices to browse the internet and consume web content 3 times more often than on a desktop.
 It’s no question that mobile dominates the world but the way the younger generations have adapted to technology gives us a glimpse into what the future holds.

-Therefore, whether you are a developer, an app owner, or a marketer, being up to date on the key app stats from the intriguing world of web applications is essential to make sure your own app or future app aligns with what your target audience wants and expects from the mobile apps of the future.
+Therefore, whether you are a developer, an app owner, or a marketer, being up to date on the key app stats from the intriguing world of web applications is essential to make sure your own app and your app marketing stategy aligns with what your target audience wants and expects from the mobile apps of the future.

 1. Smartphone Users Worldwide